-Casa 1 – Staci Friedman, lead guide
+Casa 2 – Ruwani Goonetilleke, lead guide

 Casa 3 – Brenda Hanlon, lead guide

-Toddler Community – Anne Estes, teacher
+Toddler Community – Britt Buchanan, teacher

 Casa 1 – Nadine Edgar, lead guide

 Nadine grew up in Anoka, Minnesota (the Halloween capital of the world).
 Her favorite childhood memories include spending summers at her grandparents' farms and camping with her family.
-She attended the University of Minnesota, receiving her Bachelor of Arts in Child Psychology.
+She attended the University of Minnesota, receiving her bachelor of arts in child psychology.
 During her second year in college she began working for Preethy.
 She has been teaching at Little Flowers Montessori for 18 years now.
-Nadine received her Montessori Training in Minnesota in 1995 and continued on to receive her Master's degree in Montessori Education from Loyola College in Baltimore, Maryland.
+Nadine received her Montessori Training in Minnesota in 1995 and continued on to receive her master's degree in Montessori education from Loyola College in Baltimore, Maryland.

-Casa 2 – Jessica Ostrov, lead guide
+Casa 2 – Laura Gerhardt, lead guide

 Laura was born and raised in Mequon, Wisconsin.
 She moved to Minnesota when she attended undergraduate college at St. Olaf College and has lived here ever since.
 She began her working career in business, but her love of children led her down the path of teaching.
 She received a master’s degree in elementary education from the University of Minnesota and has seven years of experience teaching at the preschool and kindergarten level.
 Laura believes in offering a child a supportive and nurturing learning environment that supports a child’s development.
 Through her teaching experience, she discovered her philosophy matched that of the Montessori approach and completed her Montessori Primary training at Montessori Center of Minnesota.
 She is looking forward to helping the children at Little Flowers Montessori develop a lifelong love of learning.